shawndotey/hello-angular-motoko/README.md

 | ng-start | Start the Angular and the IC server locally with live reloading |
 | ng-serve | Serve and watch both Angular and the IC server for changes |
 | ng-start-dfx | Stop IC server when needed and re-start the IC server |
+| print-dfx-www | Print the url to the local IC server Angular application
 ---

 &nbsp;